 While there is still a demand for mainframe scale hardware in some niches, the overall picture is grim.
-Sales continue to spiral down.
+Enterprise hardware sales continue to spiral down.

 Amazon’s cloud onslaught puts every enterprise hardware company under pressure.
-Make no mistake, Amazon is the brand that matters in this context – the company dominates the market.
+And make no mistake, Amazon Web Services is the only brand that really matters in this context – the company dominates the market.

 Old-school enterprise companies see a glimmer of hope in following an Amazon-style cloud path.